jonatanmv/ftpauto/README.md

 </ul>

 # Install
-Just download the *.bat file and edit the configuration section.
+Just download the *.bat file and edit the *configuration section*.

 # Just run it !
 Open a msdos terminal and type the script name to launch it.
 You can also double click on the *.bat script file.